ufidon/eth/labs/proj/README.md

 # !!!!
 KEEP YOUR VM RUNNING OVER NIGHT, IT MAY UPDATE THE DATABASE.
 ```

-For a successful installation, in GVM, check Administration -> Feed Status, the status of all types must be current.
+(10%) For a successful installation, in GVM, check Administration -> Feed Status, the status of all types must be current.

 ![feed status](./images/feedstatus.png)

-Task 2 (20%): Download and run vulnerable systems
+Task 2 (20%, each 10%): Download and run vulnerable systems
 ---
 [metasploitable3-ub1404](https://app.vagrantup.com/rapid7/boxes/metasploitable3-ub1404) and [metasploitable3-win2k8](https://app.vagrantup.com/rapid7/boxes/metasploitable3-win2k8) are provided as virtual machine images,
 - download the appropriate versions